spear-sim/spear/code/python_client/README.md

   - Run `cd thirdparty/msgpack-rpc-python` and `pip install -e .`
 - Recommended way to install is via `pip install -e .` in current directory. `pip` will take care of dependency installs.
 - You could also install python packages mentioned in `requirements.txt`.
 You can do `pip install -r requirements.txt`, for example, or you could install them separately using pip.

-## Unit tests

-- For running tests, you will need to install `pytest` packages.
-They are available in pip.
-- For running tests of a particular file, you can run `pytest <file>.py`.

 ## Something wrong?